 The hurricane fluctuated in intensity and was a Category 4 by midday Oct.
 9, but it made landfall as a powerful Category 3 storm at 8:30 p.m.
 (EST) Oct.
 10 near Siesta Key, Florida, a barrier island next to Sarasota, bringing heavy rain, strong winds and powerful storm surges.

 Milton flooded neighborhoods, destroyed homes and ripped the roof off Tropicana Field, home stadium for the Tampa Bay Rays baseball team.
 The field had been set up to shelter first responders.
 More than 3.3 million in the state were without power early Oct.
-10, and early reports said at least four people had died.
+10, with the death toll as of Oct.
+11 at least 16.

 AP reported that ahead of Milton's landfall, more than 130 tornado warnings associated with the storm were issued by National Weather Services offices in Florida.